 Bacterial vaginosis, aka BV, is often mistaken for a yeast infection.
 BV is “a shift in the pH balance of the vagina,” explains Midcalf.
 “It can cause itching, as well as an odor often described as ‘fishy.’”
 Like yeast infections, BV is common — in fact, according to the CDC, it’s the most common vaginal infection in cis women ages 15-44, even more common than yeast infections.
 Along with itchiness and odor, common symptoms include a gray or white discharge and a burning feeling when you pee (similar to a UTI).
 Like yeast infections, BV is treatable with medication.

 Trichomoniasis, aka trich, is a common sexually transmitted infection that has similar symptoms as BV and yeast infections.
 According to the CDC, trich is the most common curable STI in sexually active women, and it’s cured with antibiotics.
 It’s caused by a parasite and can be transferred to a partner, so if you do have trich, you should give your partner or partners a heads-up so they can get treated, too.
 Along with itching, trich symptoms include a yellow-green discharge, a foul odor, and irritation.
 However, the majority of people with trich — about 70% — don’t show symptoms.

 “Non-infectious causes also greatly contribute to many cases of vaginal itching,” Midcalf explains.
-If your vulva has come into contact with a material such as “scented feminine hygiene products, soaps, detergents, and latex, to name a few,” you may experience itching.
+If your vulva has come into contact with scented feminine hygiene products, soaps, or detergents, you may experience itching.
 This can be cured by simply stopping contact — for example, changing your detergent or making sure to wear breathable cotton underwear.